Some posts contain compensated links. Please read this disclaimer for more info.

 7. (Red) Borscht – this soup of beetroots has Ukrainian origins and is a very popular dish in Russia and former Soviet Union countries.

 8. Kholodets – a meat jelly, also known as “aspic.”
-Prepared from thick broth with pieces of meat, boiling the meat for several hours and then cooling it.
-Served as a cold appetizer.
+Prepared from thick broth with pieces of meat, boiling the meat for several hours and then cooling it and served as a cold appetizer.

-10. Kvass – it is one of the oldest Russian non-alcoholic drinks that everyone loved since the 11th century, from peasants to kings.
+10. Kvass is one of the oldest Russian non-alcoholic drinks everyone has loved since the 11th century, from peasants to kings.

 It’s usually made of bread or crackers and often preferred home-brewed.
 It’s very refreshing in the heat, and that’s why it’s often the basis of okroshka soup (see #9).